 Appointment of Contracting Officers should be commensurate with the volume and complexity of acquisition actions to be handled.
-Individuals selected for Contracting Officer delegations must meet the FAC-C, education, experience, and training requirements that are commensurate with the warrant levels established in Figure 4-1 Warrant Level Requirements.
+Individuals selected for Contracting Officer delegations must meet the FAC-C (Professional) certification, education, experience, and training requirements that are commensurate with the warrant levels established in Figure 4-1 Warrant Level Requirements.
 In addition, Appointing Officials shall consider the following criteria:

 - Warrant levels are based on the aggregate contract value, not the individual contract action.
-However, warrant levels for orders against Federal Supply Schedules, Governmentwide Acquisition Contracts, Agency-specific vehicles, and Multi-agency Contracts are based on the aggregate value of the order, inclusive of options, not the aggregate value of the indefinite delivery, indefinite quantity contract. - If the basis of award involves evaluating options, the option periods are included in the contract value to determine the warrant level required for award. - If an action includes both additions and deductions the aggregate, absolute value of the changes determines the warrant level required for the transaction (e.g., the value of an action is
+However, warrant levels for orders against Federal Supply Schedules, Governmentwide Acquisition Contracts, Agency-specific vehicles, and Multi-agency Contracts are based on the aggregate value of the order, inclusive of options, not the aggregate value of the indefinite delivery, indefinite quantity contract. - If the basis of award involves evaluating options, the option periods are included in the contract value to determine the warrant level required for award.

-14 Course numbers may change and subsequent courses are acceptable if they cover the same competencies.
+&lt;sup>15 Course numbers may change and subsequent courses are acceptable if they cover the same competencies.